 “CMV has evolved to hide from our immune system,” Dr Berry said, “and only emerge at the opportune moment.

 “This strategy has triggered an evolutionary arms race that can be likened to a life or death game of chess,” he continued.

 "However, in this scenario molecules replace chess pieces and instead of moving pieces to attack or defend, the virus and host evolve or build new pieces tailored to suit their strategy,” Dr Berry said.

 The new research, conducted in collaboration with scientists from Canada and Europe, shows how CMV has evolved to present decoys to Natural Killer (NK) cells and out-smart them into thinking infected cells are healthy.

-Co-senior author and Imaging CoE Chief Investigator Professor Jamie Rossjohn said that NK cells act like our very own front line defense against viral infections.
+Professor Jamie Rossjohn, Head of the Infection and Immunity Program at the Monash BDI and co-senior author, said that NK cells act like our very own front-line defence against viral infections.

 “NK cells roam our body checking cells for signs of infection.
 This way they know when to kill, and when not to kill,” said Professor Rossjohn.